 In order to be considered for the school program, a child must meet the following criteria:

-- We are unable to accept students with major behaviour or regulation issues, or those requiring significant 1:1 support in the classroom.
+- We are unable to accept students with severe social/emotional/behavioural needs or those requiring 1:1 classroom support in order to be successful.

-What if my child only has a diagnosis of ADHD or ASD?
+What if my child has a diagnosis of ADHD?

-We recognize that a child with ADHD or ASD can struggle in school.
-But, a diagnosis of ADHD or ASD without a diagnosis of a Learning Disability would not make them eligible to attend Foothills Academy school.
+We absolutely accept students with ADHD (and other diagnoses), however, there also needs to be a diagnosis of a Learning Disability or Specific Learning Disorder.
 Our funding from Alberta Education requires that every student who attends our school program has a diagnosis through a psycho-educational assessment that states that they have a "Learning Disability" or “Specific Learning Disorder”.
 We are leaders in the field of both Learning Disabilities and ADHD.

 Please Note: the intake criteria for our Community Services programs is broader than the school program.
 While the students at the school must have a Learning Disability diagnosis, participants in our Amicus and Psycho-educational group programs can participate if they have a diagnosis of a Learning Disability and/or ADHD.
-Read/Write & Math, Assessment, Counselling and Parent Workshops do not require a diagnosis.
+Read/Write, Assessment, Counselling and Parent & Community Workshops do not require a diagnosis.
 Check out our Community Services programs to see if they may be applicable to you and your family.